Today I am going to review GreyCampus’s online 35 contact hours PMP training program.

 How to Get Most of the Training

-Also keep these books handy with you while watching the sessions so you can refer to them whenever you need to better understand any concept which you couldn’t understand during the session.
+Also, keep these books handy with you while watching the sessions so you can refer to them whenever you need to better understand any concept which you weren’t clear about during the session.

 This program gives you the longest online access and provides you with three simulated PMP exam tests.
 This is something I have never seen anywhere else.
-This course conforms to all requirements and is fit for use.
+This course conforms to all requirements for the PMP exam and is fit for use.

 My Rating: 4/5